-On 1 March 2014 Company B was relieved from payment of the debt of R2 million because of cash-flow problems.
+On 1 March 2015 Company B was relieved from payment of the debt of R2 million because of cash-flow problems.
 The asset was held by Company B at the time of reduction of the debt but was disposed of two weeks later for R1,8 million.

-Reduction amount = Amount by which the debt is reduced - Amount applied as consideration for that reduction = R2 million - RNil = R2 million.
+Reduction amount = Amount by which the debt is reduced less amount applied as consideration for that reduction = R2 million - RNil = R2 million.

-The debt of R2 million funded the acquisition of an allowance asset which was still held by the taxpayer when the debt was reduced.
-As a result, paragraph 12A(3) applies and the base cost of the asset of R1,7 million (R2 million expenditure incurred - R300 000 wear and tear allowance previously claimed) 27 must be reduced by the reduction amount.
-The maximum reduction is, however, limited to R1,7 million as expenditure and base cost can only be reduced to nil.
+The debt of R2 million funded the acquisition of an allowance asset which was still held by Company B when the debt was reduced.
+As a result, paragraph 12A(3) applies and the base cost of the asset of R1,7 million (R2 million expenditure incurred - R300 000 wear-and-tear allowance previously claimed) 45 must be reduced by the reduction amount.
+The reduction is, however, limited to R1,7 million, since expenditure and base cost cannot be reduced below nil.

 Under section 19(6) to the extent an allowance was granted (that is, R300 000) and paragraph 12A was not applied to the full extent of the expenditure incurred under paragraph 20, a recoupment arises.
-Even though the reduction amount was R2 million, paragraph 12A only reduced the expenditure by R1,7 million because expenditure of R300 000 had already been reduced under paragraph 20(3)(a)(i) and was therefore not available for reduction under paragraph 12A.
-The excess of R300 000 (R2 million reduction amount - R1,7 million paragraph 12A reduction) is, for the purposes of section 8(4)(a), deemed under section 19(6) to be an amount that has been recovered or recouped.
+Even though the reduction amount was R2 million, paragraph 12A(3) reduced the expenditure by only R1,7 million because expenditure of R300 000 had already been reduced under paragraph 20(3)(a)(i) and was therefore not available for reduction under paragraph 12A.
+The excess of R300 000 (R2 million reduction amount less R1,7 million paragraph 12A(3) reduction) is, for the purposes of section 8(4)(a), deemed under section 19(6) to be an amount that has been recovered or recouped.